There are 68 athletes who have completed 15 or more of the WA State Long Course Championship since records commenced in 1983.

-History of the WA State Long Source Championships
+History of the WA State Long Course Championships

-The WA State Long Course Triathlon Championship is in its 34th year and this year the event is, enjoying its 19th year in Busselton.
+The WA State Long Course Triathlon Championship is in its 41st year and in 2024 the event is enjoying its 23rd year in Busselton.
 The race began in very humble beginnings in Midland in 1983, before Triathlon WA even existed, with just 49 people completing the first race.
 It was held there for two years, consisting of a 2km swim, 54km cycle and 20km run.

 In 1985 it went to Rottnest, with competitors racing the same distances as previously.
 In 1986 Triathlon WA was established as the state governing body for triathlon and in November the event continued at Rottnest, with the cycle distance increasing to 81km for the 83 competitors.
 In 1987 the event moved to May, experiencing horrendous conditions including gale force winds, hail, and pelting rain.
 Many competitors suffered from hypothermia or injuries from being blown off their bikes at speed.